ASHRAE Technical Committee 1.12

 expect to see reduced air intake flow in many previously

-committee.
-“With adoption of the new calculation procedures, we can
+of the 62.1 committee.
+“With adoption of the new calculation

-expect to see improved indoor air quality in many previously
+procedures, we can expect to see improved indoor air quality in many

-lower outdoor rates compared to the current code reduce both first
+systems with lower outdoor rates compared to the current code reduce

-costs and energy costs, while system designs that account properly
+both first costs and energy costs, while system designs that account

-for air distribution within buildings result in better indoor air
+properly for air distribution within buildings result in better

-quality than designs based on over-simplified air distribution
+indoor air quality than designs based on over-simplified air

 current ventilation criteria in the IMC are based on ASHRAE Standard